Martin Luther King, Jr. Day of Service

 How can I serve on MLK Day?

-The Peninsula Foster Grandparent Program, Y.H.
-Thomas Community Center and JenCare Medical Center will sponsor the 13th annual MLK, Jr. Day of Service.
-We would like to invite you to join us for this event.
-For the past several years, approximately 200 citizens have gathered to receive educational information regarding volunteerism in the community.
+For the past several years, approximately 200 citizens have gathered to receive educational information regarding volunteerism in the community and we would like to invite you to join us for this event.
 At that same event, the Honorable Martin Luther King Jr. is acknowledged for his movement towards freedom and community service.